haleyjung/payment-tracker/README.md

-# StratFS Coding Challenge 🔥
+# Payment Tracker

 ![codingChallengeTable](https://user-images.githubusercontent.com/73789849/177018913-2294cce3-b549-4dd3-829c-51c9c56b6a69.png)

-For this project, I created a table to track clients' debt payment status with **JSON data** fetched from the provided API.
+For this project, I created a table to track clients' debt payment status with **JSON data** fetched from a private API.
 I used **prop-types** library to ensure the values passed to a component have the correct datatype.

 I added **unit tests** using Jest and React Testing Library and achieved 100% code coverage.
 I wrote the tests parallel to the production code, which helped me to foresee and question the expected behavior of the code with less time spent on debugging and refactoring codes.

-I have also set up **Continuous Integration** with Jest and GitHub Actions to automate unit tests when we push to the main branch or create a pull request from any branch to main.
+I have also set up **Continuous Integration** with Jest and GitHub Actions to automate unit tests when the code is pushed to the main branch or a pull request is created from any branch to main.

-Click [here](https://www.youtube.com/watch?v=P9uHVvwHCG0) to view my video walkthrough!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).